Faculty of Life Sciences

 Just as life forms on this earth are connected and influence each other, students of the faculty do not study the life sciences by focusing on just one field.
 Rather, they delve into specialized fields after having understood the life sciences as a whole.
 The faculty features three domains that cover society and people’s lives: medicine and health, food and resources, and ecology and the environment.

 Learning and Research Support by Teachers Engaged in Cutting-Edge Life Sciences Research

 The faculty has teachers who can boast of rich research track records in a variety of life science fields, and who continue to be active on their respective research front lines.
 These teachers provide each student with individualized and thorough support.
 A rich learning and research environment are in place in which students can actively engage in learning in specialized fields through small-group instruction that is the top in its class, even for private universities.

-Department of Advanced Life Sciences: Life Medical Sciences Course, Food and Resource Sciences Course, and Environmental and Ecological Sciences Course
+Department of Frontier Life Sciences: Life Medical Sciences Course, Food and Resource Sciences Course, and Environmental and Ecological Sciences Course

 Deepening Expertise and Engaging in Learning on the Cutting-Edge of the Life Sciences